What Does 2025 Birmingham SX Track Look Like? Watch Animated Track Map Video - Racer X

 The 2025 Birmingham Supercross, round ten of the 2025 Monster Energy AMA Supercross Championship, takes place this weekend on March 22.
 Take a lap around Protective Stadium in Birmingham, Alabama.

-This will be the tenth round of the 17-round 450SX championship and the fifth round of the 250SX West Division Championship.
+This will be the tenth round of the 17-round 450SX championship and the fifth round of the 250SX East Division Championship.
 The Birmingham SX is also the tenth round of the 31-round SuperMotocross World Championship (SMX).

 - Supercross